rhayes777/PyAutoFit/README.md

 **PyAutoFit** specializes in transdimensional modeling, where many different highly complex models are paramertized and fitted to the same data-set.

 This is performed using **transdimensional model-fitting pipelines**, which break the model-fit into a series of **linked non-linear searches**, or phases.
-Initial phases fir simplified realizations of the model, whose results are used to initialize fits using more complex models in later phases.
+Initial phases fit simplified realizations of the model, whose results are used to initialize fits using more complex models in later phases.

-In this way, complex models with large dimensionality can be broken down into a series of **bite-sized model fits**, allowing even the most complex model fitting problem to be **fully automated**.
+Fits of complex models with large dimensionality can therefore be broken down into a series of **bite-sized model fits**, allowing even the most complex model fitting problem to be **fully automated**.

 Lets illustrate this with an example fitting two 2D Gaussians: